by Donald E. Sheppard Introduction Superscripts Front Page Indian Place Names States Index

 They entered the port with bottom sounders in hand but were detained by its shallow passage waters.DeSoto R They anchored 4 leagues (10 miles) back from Ucita,R at today's Cape Haze.

-Since they left Havana a week earlier than advised,DeSoto the fleet could not cross the harbor's shallows beyond Cape Haze, despite their efforts to do so.R They had to wait for Spring Tides.
-Those tides, and strong currents associated with them, were 4 days away as Full Moon neared.
+Since they left Havana a week earlier than advised,DeSoto the fleet could not cross the harbor's shallows beyond Cape Haze (on 1774 Harbor Map by Bernard Romans, at left), despite their efforts to do so.R They had to wait for Spring Tides.
+Those tides were 4 days away as Full Moon neared.
 Few horses were put ashore so the men comforted the others with fresh foliage and berries.I Twenty horses died.R

 DeSoto dispatched his shallow draft brigantines, the ones used by Anasco to explore the harbor, to take control of a town he had found at the end of the bay:DeSoto UCITA.